Tax Management India. Com

 X X X X Extracts X X X X

-..... ay from time to time think fit and also to appoint and employ any person or persons to look after the trust fund and keep the same in good order and condition or otherwise in connection with the administration of the trust at such remuneration and on such terms as the trustees may from time to time think fit.
+..... think fit and also to appoint and employ any person or persons to look after the trust fund and keep the same in good order and condition or otherwise in connection with the administration of the trust at such remuneration and on such terms as the trustees may from time to time think fit.
 Now, the point for consideration is, whether there were any trustees for the trust created in June, 1961.
 To examine this point, it is necessary to keep the special facts arising in this case in view.
 Even though the trust was created and registered by the Nizam on August 12, 1957, it was treated as invalid, vide resolution dated March 14, 1959.
 The account with the Central Bank of India at Hyderabad, was resolved to be closed and the entire balance in the account and the corpus of that trust placed at the disposal of the Financial Adviser to the Nizam for being credited to the respective accounts of the khanazads in proportion to the amounts given to them as gifts by the Nizam before the creation of the trust.
-This resolution was passed by all the three trustees and was implemented by opening a new account and crediting the entire balance and the corpus of the trust in tha .....
+This resolution was passed by all the three trustees and was implemented by opening a new account and crediting the entire balance and the corpus of the trust in that account and Tarapore .....

 X X X X Extracts X X X X